 United Heritage Credit Union (UHCU) was founded in 1957 to serve military personnel and their families.
-Since that time, it has become a community-based credit union open to anyone who lives, works, attends school, or worships in the counties surrounding the Austin and Tyler, Texas areas.
-UHCU, a not-for-profit financial cooperative owned by its members, offers checking accounts, savings accounts, and loans.
-Focusing on improving the member experience rather than serving the interest of shareholders, UHCU usually offers more favorable loan rates and higher savings yields than the big banks.
+Since that time, it has become a community-based credit union open to anyone who lives, works, attends school or worships in the counties surrounding the Austin and Tyler, Texas areas.
+UHCU, a not-for-profit financial cooperative owned by its members, offers checking accounts, savings accounts and loans.
+Focusing on improving the member experience rather than serving the interest of shareholders, UHCU usually offers more favourable loan rates and higher savings yields than the big banks.

-UHCU’s marketing approach focuses more on behavioral targeting than segmentation.
-The UHCU digital marketing team targets people whose behavior indicates specific interests and needs — for example, buying a car or a home.
-Adobe Marketo Engage provides UHCU with a platform for delivering personalized and genuine experiences to members and potential members using the channels each person prefers.
+UHCU’s marketing approach focuses more on behavioural targeting than segmentation.
+The UHCU digital marketing team targets people whose behaviour indicates specific interests and needs — for example, buying a car or a home.
+Adobe Marketo Engage provides UHCU with a platform for delivering personalised and genuine experiences to members and potential members using the channels each person prefers.

 “Marketo Engage plays a key role in our digital marketing strategy,” says Farley.
 “It’s taking on more and more of the heavy lifting for our digital marketing efforts, allowing us to increasingly automate processes that previously took up valuable time.”